 One of the biggest challenges in the European Union is the cleaning of nuclear waste [1].
 This task involves handling and moving extreme toxic material contaminated with different types of ionizing radiation.
 Unfortunately, higher doses of radiation harm the human body; therefore, the cleaning process should be taken with much precaution.
 Luckily, most of this work can be done by robots, but sadly the electronic devices controlling them are also susceptible to radiation.
-Remarkably, many artificial intelligence algorithms used in robots heavily rely on high-speed processors or graphics processing units (GPUs) which leads to significant growth in reliability issues due to the nature of the nanoscale technologies used in those chips,

-One can categorize the radiation consequences on contaminated sites into two broad types: permanent and transient effects.
-One example of the permanent effects is the Total Ionizing Dose (TID), while Single Event Upset (SEU) is an example of transient effects.
-TID effect is a phenomenon that causes permanent damage, which inevitably, at some point, is going to result in total failure of the electronics.
+The radiation consequences on contaminated sites can be generally categorized into two broad types: permanent and transient effects.
+One example of the permanent damage is caused by Total Ionizing Dose (TID), while Single Event Upset (SEU) is a transient example.
+TID is a phenomenon that causes permanent damage, which inevitably, at some point, is going to result in total failure of the electronics.
 TID effects can only be minimized to extend the system life.
-The literature has come up with special hardened devices specifically targeting this effect [2], [3].
+The literature has come up with special hardened devices specifically targeting this effect [2,3].
 Typically, these devices are much more expensive than unhardened ones.
-On the other hand, SEUs are transient effects that cause bit-flips on memory elements.
+On the other hand, SEUs causes transient bit-flips on memory elements.
 For example, one of the most employed solutions for radiation environments, especially for space applications, is Field Programmable Gate Arrays (FPGAs) due to their reconfiguration capability and performance aspects.
-FPGAs are predominantly used for these applications [4]-[6] as they allow reconfiguration and thus hardware adaptability to deal with most transient effects.
+FPGAs are predominantly used for these applications [4-6] as they allow reconfiguration and thus hardware adaptability to deal with most transient effects.